 When you should start your travel job search

-- Is it important to be home with family during the holidays?
+Is it important to be home with family during the holidays?

-- Do I care about the climate of the location?
+Do I care about the climate of the location?

-- Is time off between assignments a priority?
+Is time off between assignments a priority?

-Define the holidays that matter to you
+Decide which holidays matter most to you

 A season for every healthcare traveler